graphql/express-graphql/README.md

 /graphql?query=query+getUser($id:ID){user(id:$id){name}}&variables={"id":"4"}
 ```

-If not found in the query-string, it will look in the POST request body.
+If not found in the query string, it will look in the POST request body.

 If a previous middleware has already parsed the POST body, the `request.body`
 value will be used.
 Use [`multer`][] or a similar middleware to add support